fluidity-money/9lives.so/SECURITY.md

 ## Files of note

-The following files may be interesting to any would-be security researcher:
+The following files may be of interest to any would-be security researcher:

 ```
 src/utils.rs